ej2011/ej2011/README.md

 - 👋 Hi, I’m @ej2011
 - 👀 I’m interested in playingprodigy math
 - 🌱 I’m currently learning nothing
 - 💞️ I’m looking to collaborate on scartch.
-Follow me on https://scratch.mit.edu/@cs4604947  https://scratch.mit.edu/@-Animationpig-
+Follow me on https://scratch.mit.edu/ cs4604947 and -Animationpig-
 - 📫 How to reach me s9216460@dekalbschoolsga.org

 <!---